papis/papis/doc/source/web-application.rst

    http://localhost:8181

-This web application can be useful if you intend to read access to your documents from a tablet or from another computer.
+This web application can be useful if you intend to access your documents from a tablet or from another computer.

 Further documentation will be available soon, but bear in mind